NuPlay/RichText/README.md

  - lineHeight (default: 170) : Height of each line
  - imageRadius (default: 0)  : Radius of image corner
- - fontType(default : .system): Font type in html view but not yet working properly
+ - fontType(default : .system): Font type in html view
  - colorScheme(default : .automatic) : light or dark mode (it changes text color)
  - colorImportant (default: false) : css '!important', It ignores the color in variable 'html' when colorImportant is true.
  - placeholder (default: nil) : What to display until Richtext views are completely drawn (View type)